What happens if I am HIV positive?

 With support and information this will become easier.
 Good information will help you to make informed decisions about your health.

 Learning you are HIV positive is never great news.
 But HIV is now largely a treatable and manageable infection.

-HIV treatment can give you a near normal life expectancy with a good quality of life.
+HIV treatment can give you a normal life expectancy with a great quality of life.